pinterest/ktlint/README.md

 - `no-blank-lines-in-chained-method-calls`: No blank lines in chained method expressions
 - `no-consecutive-blank-lines`: No consecutive blank lines
 - `no-empty-class-body`: No empty (`{}`) class bodies
+- `no-empty-first-line-in-method-block`: No leading empty lines in method blocks
 - `no-line-break-after-else`: Disallows line breaks after the else keyword if that could lead to confusion, for example:
     ```kotlin
     if (conditionA()) {